pagmatt/markdown-cv/index.md

 ## Education

-__PhD in Information Engineering, University of Padua, Italy. |  Oct 2021 - Ongoing__ <br>
+__PhD in Information Engineering, University of Padova, Italy. |  Oct 2021 - Ongoing__ <br>
 Research focus on the design and evaluation of protocols for next-generation cellular networks (5G and beyond).
 Collaborated with several research institutions and companies, including Northeastern University, CTTC, NYU, TU Darmstadt, Orange, Viasat and Huawei Milan.

-__Visiting researcher, WiNES Lab., Northeaster University, Boston, MA. |  Mar 2023 - Sep 2023__ <br>
+__Visiting researcher, WiNES Lab., Northeastern University, Boston, MA. |  Mar 2023 - Sep 2023__ <br>
-Worked on designing and implementing O-RAN-like interfaces for 802.11 devices and the development of an SDR-based testing platform for RIC-aided multi-RAT network deployments.
+Worked on designing and implementing O-RAN-like interfaces for 802.11x devices and the development of an SDR-based testing platform for RIC-aided multi-RAT network deployments.

-__Postgraduate researcher, SIGNET Lab., University of Padua, Italy. |  Nov 2020 - Sep 2021__ <br>
+__Postgraduate researcher, SIGNET Lab., University of Padova, Italy. |  Nov 2020 - Sep 2021__ <br>
 Worked on a joint project with Orange which targeted the identification of promising solutions for NR-Light, and their end-to-end evaluation via system-level simulations.
 General development of the <a href="https://github.com/nyuwireless-unipd/ns3-mmwave">ns-3 mmWave module<a>.

-__MSc. in ICT, University of Padua, Italy. |  Oct 2018 - Ongoing__ <br>
+__MSc. in ICT, University of Padova, Italy. |  Oct 2018 - Ongoing__ <br>
 Curricula Cybersystems.
 Final grade: 110 Cum Laude.

-__BSc. in Information Engineering, University of Padua, Italy. | 2015 - Sept 2018__
+__BSc. in Information Engineering, University of Padova, Italy. | 2015 - Sept 2018__
 <br>

 __High school diploma, "Liceo Scientifico Albert Einstein", Piove di Sacco, Italy. | 2010 - 2015__